Azure/osdu-infrastructure/infra/templates/osdu-r2-resources/README.md

   | TF_VAR_cosmosdb_replica_location | eastus2 |
   | TF_VAR_elasticsearch_version | 6.8.3 |

 > You can specify the desired region locations you wish.
+Change the Elastic version as required.

 - Setup and Configure the ADO Library `Infrastructure Pipeline Secrets - demo`